dustinpfister/blog_posts/_posts/nodejs-filesystem-stat.md

 ---
-title: Getting file system stats with fs.stat
+title: The fs.stat method and getting stats of a file and directory in nodejs
 date: 2018-02-15 21:00:58
 tags: [js,node.js]
 layout: post
 categories: node.js
 id: 153
-updated: 2019-10-25 14:23:20
+updated: 2019-11-21 09:53:29
-version: 1.6
+version: 1.7
 ---

-Getting the stats of a file is quick and easy in [node.js](https://nodejs.org/en) with just the nodejs built in core file system module fs.stat method.
+Getting the stats of a file is quick and easy in [node.js](https://nodejs.org/en) with just the nodejs built in core file system module, and the [fs.stat](https://nodejs.org/api/fs.html#fs_fs_fstat_fd_options_callback) method.
 A stat object contains useful information about a file such as when it was last modified, and the data size of it.
 A stat object also contains methods that can be used to find if the current file is in fact a file, or a directory.
 So in this post I will be going over a few quick examples of using the fs.stat method in a nodejs environment.

 <!-- more -->